discopop-project/discopop-gui-vscode/README.md

 ## Known Issues

 -   CMake Configurations: Running the same tool multiple times creates some issues, e.g the same suggestions appearing multiple times.
 It usually helps to delete the build directory.
 A proposed fix is scheduled for DiscoPoP 4.0.0.
--   Updating from 0.0.5 to 0.0.6 crashes the extension if Script Configurations have been previously created, as the new version does not support them.
+-   Updating from 0.0.5 to newer versions crashes the extension if Script Configurations have been previously created, as all newer versions do not support them.
 We recommend to delete script configurations before updating the extension.